Braden Auditorium • Illinois State University

 Scoring is based on the following:

-- Athletic Wear/Swimsuit: each contestant is evaluated on her physical fitness, stage-presence, and overall impression.
+- Active Wear/Swimsuit: each contestant is evaluated on her physical fitness, stage-presence, and overall impression.

 - Evening Gown: each contestant is evaluated on grace, poise, style, stage presence, the confidence with which she carries herself, and overall-impression.

 - Interview: preliminary interviews are personal one-on-one style.
 You will have four minute interviews with each of the five judges.
 Its very comfortable and conversational.
 Contestants are scored on their communication skills, and personality.
 They are NOT scored on their opinions or personal beliefs.
 Once the semifinalists are announced during the final show, they will again compete in swimsuit and evening gown.
 These two phases of competition will narrow the field to a group of five finalists.

 The top-5 will then each have an on-stage interview.
 The interview will be conducted by the emcee.
 She will ask them a question submitted by a fellow contestant and one submitted by a judge.
 The interview will end with one randomly selected question unrelated to their bio, and submitted prior to the show by either the panel of judges or the contestants.
 After the top-5 interviews, the judges will make the final rankings based on their overall impression of each contestant.
 The judges will select a winner, 1st runner-up, 2nd runner-up, 3rd runner-up, and 4th runner-up in each age group.